Expert guide to the best parks in Mexico City: Bosque de Chapultepec

 Check Hotel Possibilities near Chapultepec Park now

-Is Chapultepec Park Safe?
+Is Chapultepec safe?

 ❌ I wouldn’t recommend walking through any park, anywhere in the world, after dark particularly if you’re alone.